ocean-tracking-network/biologging_standardization/templates/fields/trackEndLatitude.md

 # Field Name
-track End Latitude
+Track end latitude

 ## Definition
-Latitude at which animal track ends
+Latitude at which animal track ends (may or may not be different from detachment data and time).

 ## Standard
 ISO 6709:2008